harshmahesheka/AutoNavRL/README.md

 cd rl-nav
 ```

-2. Install the required dependencies:
+2. Install the required dependencies (The code was tested with python 3.10):
 ```bash
 pip install -r requirements.txt
 ```